Relations Between Adjacency and Modularity Graph Partitioning: Introduction

 \section{Introduction}

-The graph partitioning problem is to partition a graph into smaller components such that the components will have some specific properties.
-This problem is sometimes also referred to as community structure detection in networks.
-One kind of graph partitioning problem that has gained much scientific interest focuses on partitioning the graph into components with similar size and tries to minimize the number of edges cut in the process.
-Examples of applications are given in Section 4.\\
+Graph partitioning is the process of breaking a graph into smaller components so the components can be characterized by specific properties.
+The problem, also known as clustering or community detection, is of high interest in both academia and industry.
+For example, Pothen \cite{pothen1997graph} applies graph partitioning in scientific computing.
+Olson et al. \cite{olson2005single} uses the concept of robotics.
+Tolliver and Miller \cite{tolliver2006graph} discusses the possibility of using graph partitioning for image segmentation.
+Recently, the scientific interest in graph partitioning has centered on dividing large graphs into smaller components by matching their size.
+This is done by minimizing the number of edges that are cut during the process \cite{von2007tutorial}.

-There are many algorithms focusing on solving this kind of problem that give preferable graph partitioning results.
-Among the numerous methods, two clustering techniques that use spectral properties of matrices derived from the adjacency matrices of graphs are widely used and researched.
-Fiedler \cite{fiedler1973algebraic} discovered that a graph's structure is closely related to one of the eigenvectors of the Laplacian matrix of the graph, and the eigenvector corresponds to the second smallest eigenvalue.
-Fiedler suggested in \cite{fiedler1975property} to use signs of the entries in the eigenvector to partition a graph.
-The clustering method developed by Fiedler is widely referred to as spectral clustering.
-The concept of modularity was first introduced by Newman and Girvan in \cite{newman2004finding}, and further explained by Newman in \cite{newman2006modularity}.
-The modularity clustering method aims to partition a graph while maximizing the modularity.
-Like the spectral clustering method suggested by Fiedler, the modularity clustering method also uses signs of entries in the eigenvector corresponding to a modularity matrix's largest eigenvalue. \\
+A number of algorithms have been developed to solve problems related to graph partitioning.
+Among the many clustering methods, two spectral techniques that rely on adjacency matrices of graphs are widely used and extensively researched.
+Fiedler \cite{fiedler1973algebraic} develops the spectral clustering method, while Newman and Girvan \cite{newman2004finding} develop the modularity clustering method.
+As discussed in \cite{fiedler1973algebraic}, the eigenvalue corresponding to the second smallest eigenvector of a graph adjacency matrix is closely related to the graph's structure.
+It is suggested in \cite{fiedler1975property} to partition a graph based on the signs of eigenvector entries of its adjacency matrix.
+Newman \cite{newman2006modularity} describes modularity clustering in detail.
+As with Fiedler's spectral clustering method, the modularity clustering method uses entries in the eigenvector that correspond to a modularity matrix's eigenvalue.